hive-engine/steemsmartcontracts-wiki/Mining-Contract.md

   * tokenMiners (list): List of token miners (only 1 or 2 allowed)
     * tokenMiners[].symbol (string): Symbol of token that is mining.
     * tokenMiners[].multiplier (integer >= 1 and <= 100): Multiplier for mining token.
+* nftTokenMiner: NFT Token miner (optional)
+    * nftTokenMiner.symbol (string):  Symbol of token that is mining.
+    * nftTokenMiner.typeField (string): Property of nft to use to distinguish nft types.
+    * nftTokenMiner.properties (list): List of properties for pwoer computation.
+      * nftTokenMiner.properties.op: ADD or MULTIPLY whether to add or multiply the power values for this property.
+      * nftTokenMiner.properties.name: Name of property.
+    * nftTokenMiner.typeMap (object): Map type to power attributes.
+Value should match order of the properties list, and they should be BigNumber-compatible strings.

 * examples:
 ```